Finch-API/finch-docs/docs/Product-Guides/Request-Forwarding.md

 }
 ```

-**Step 2:** Using the individual's unique ID, make a request to Finch's /employment endpoint to gather holistic detail on their employment.
+**Step 2:** Using the individual's unique ID, make a request to Finch's /employment endpoint to gather holistic details of their employment.

 Request: